 We operate two distinct business segments.
 Our Marine Technology Business designs and manufactures patented real time 3D sonar solutions and other leading products for subsea applications ("Products Segment").
-Our Marine Engineering Business supplies engineering services to prime defense contractors ("Services Segment").
+Our Marine Engineering Business supplies engineering services mostly to prime defense contractors ("Services Segment").

 Our Products Segment sells its products and associated services to the offshore wind energy, dredging and marine construction, marine and port security, mining including deep sea mining, marine sciences sector and oil and gas sectors.
-This segment generated approximately 67% and 46% of our total revenues for the Current and Previous Quarter, respectively.
+This segment generated approximately 62% and 63% of our total revenues for the Current and Previous Quarter, respectively, and 64% and 54% of our total revenues for the Current Six Month Period and Previous Six Month Period respectively.

 Our Services Segment largely sells its services into prime and sub-prime defense contractors.
-This segment generated approximately 33% and 54% of our total revenues for the Current and Previous Quarter, respectively.
+This segment generated approximately 38% and 37% of our total revenues for the Current and Previous Quarter, respectively, and 36% and 46% of our total revenues for the Current Six Month Period and Previous Six Month Period, respectively.
 This segment continues to be an important part of the Group's revenues plan and, in particular, our subsidiary Coda Octopus Colmek.